 Copyright holders decide if and how they want their music to be used on YouTube, so their copyright policy will affect whether and how your video is made available.
-If you use music listed in the Music Policy Directory, you will receive a copyright claim, notifying you that you used copyrighted content.
+If you use music in your video, you may get a Content ID claim notifying you that you've used copyrighted content.

 Here's what each policy means:

 - Monetise: The copyright holder has chosen to monetise this music, so ads may appear on your video.
-In some cases, the copyright holder may elect to share some of that revenue with you.
+Sometimes, the copyright holder may elect to share some of that revenue with you.
 Even if this policy is applied, the video may not be available everywhere or on all devices.

 - Block worldwide: One or more copyright holders don't allow the use of this music on YouTube.
 If you use this music, your video may be muted or may be entirely unavailable on YouTube.

-- Block in some countries: One or more copyright holders has restricted the countries in which this music is available on YouTube.
+- Block in some countries: One or more copyright holders have restricted the countries in which this music is available on YouTube.
 If you use this music, your video won't be viewable where the music is blocked on YouTube.

 Note: Copyright holders can change their policies and issue copyright takedown notices under certain circumstances.
 Your video's status could change in the future, and it may even be removed from YouTube.
 A removal can happen when the copyright owner makes a different decision in your individual case.
 Changes to the policy that applies to the music in your video can also cause a removal.
 Learn more about Content ID.

 Get permission to use someone else's content

 If you plan to include copyright-protected material in your video, you'll generally need to seek permission to do so first.
-YouTube cannot grant you these rights and we are unable to assist creators in finding and contacting the parties who may be able to grant them to you.
+YouTube cannot grant you these rights, and we're unable to assist creators in finding and contacting the parties who may be able to grant them to you.
 You may wish to consult a qualified legal representative if you have questions about the use of copyright-protected material.
-Also, YouTube offers a free audio library with music that creators can use in their YouTube videos.
+Also, YouTube offers a free Audio Library with music that creators can use in their YouTube videos.